-Historical queries allow Quine to very easily answer queries about what the data -used to be- at any moment in the past.
-For the user, this is simple a matter of including a timestamp in their query.
+Historical queries allow Quine to very easily answer queries about what the data used to be at any moment in the past.
+For the developer, this is simple a matter of including a timestamp in their query.
 Under the hood, node actors in Quine implement an event-sourcing strategy where changes to any node are saved as small deltas to the durable storage layer.
 When needed, these deltas are replayed in order to restore a node to its state at any moment in history.

-Standing queries live in the graph and propagate efficiently and automatically.
+Standing queries persist at all times in the graph and propagate efficiently and automatically.
 They match any pattern you can describe in a Cypher query.
 When a standing query completes a new result, it collects any desired data and streams out to the next step immediately.

 - Publish records to a queue or streaming system like Kafka

 - Make calls back in to the graph to fetch additional data